Kirkland & Ellis: History

-Early history
+20th century

 In 1909, two attorneys, Stuart G. Shepard and Robert R. McCormick, formed the Chicago-based partnership that would eventually become Kirkland & Ellis.
 McCormick was the grandson of Joseph Medill, who had founded the Chicago Tribune.
 McCormick became president of the Tribune Company in 1914 and, in 1925, sole publisher of the Tribune.

 Weymouth Kirkland and his associate Howard Ellis joined the firm in 1915.
 Kirkland served as chief counsel to the Tribune and other newspapers in various free speech and defamation cases, including Near v.
 Minnesota.

 In 1938, Kirkland and Ellis hired young trial lawyer Hammond Chaffetz from the U.S. Department of Justice.
 Chaffetz spent six decades with the firm, during which it grew to about 780 lawyers, making it one of the 30 largest in the country.
 Kirkland & Ellis has 20 offices in six countries.

-Modern growth and globalization

-Kirkland & Ellis opened its London office in the fall of 1994.
+Kirkland & Ellis opened its London office in 1994.

+21st century

 The firm earned nearly $5 billion in revenue in 2020.
-The increase came from was attributed to heightened demand during the COVID-19 pandemic.
+The increase came from what was attributed to heightened demand during the COVID-19 pandemic.

 As of 2022, Kirkland & Ellis reported 490 equity partners and 763 non-equity partners.
 The firm saw over $6 billion in annual gross revenues, which was the most of any law firm that year.

 In 2023, Kirkland & Ellis achieved $7.2 billion in gross revenue, securing the top spot on The American Lawyer's 2024 Am Law 200 ranking.
 The firm was also recognized as the highest-grossing law firm in the world in the 2024 Global 200 survey.

-Recent developments

 In 2024, the firm reached a 22% increase in revenue, reaching $8.8 billion, with profits per equity partner rising to $9.25 million.
 The firm's strong performance was driven by its success in private equity, litigation, and M&A practices.
 In the same year, the firm also expanded its European presence by opening a new office in Frankfurt, Germany, to cater to its growing business in the region.

-In 2024, Kirkland & Ellis elevated 151 attorneys to partner, marking a record class size for the firm.
+In 2024, Kirkland & Ellis elevated 151 attorneys to partner, a record for the firm.

-In 2025, it agreed to a deal with Donald Trump to do pro bono work on behalf of causes promoted by Trump.
+In 2025, during the targeting of law firms and lawyers under the second Trump administration, it agreed to a deal with President Donald Trump, committing to provide $125 million in pro bono legal work on behalf of causes endorsed by Trump.
+In July 2026, the Department of Justice subpoenaed Kirkland & Ellis in an investigation of the deal.

 In May 2025, the firm expanded its Boston office by hiring three M&A partners, Graham Robinson, Laura Knoll, and Chadé Severin, along with around 15 associates.

+Kirkland & Ellis is the first law firm to reach $10 billion in annual revenue, in 2025, doubling its income from 2020.